-Do not walk alone and be particularly careful after dark.
+Don't walk alone and be particularly careful after dark.
 Avoid visiting beaches and using buses at night, and always keep windows up and doors locked while in vehicles.
-Be wary on public transport as it is often overcrowded and frequently a venue of crime.
+Public transport is often overcrowded and a venue of crime.

 Crime, including sexual assault and robbery, has occurred after travellers have accepted 'spiked' food or drink, including in tourist resorts.
-Do not leave your drink unattended or accept food or drinks from strangers.
+Don't leave your drink unattended or accept food or drinks from strangers.
 Be wary of approaches from overly 'friendly' strangers.
-There have been reports of sexual assaults at tourist resorts carried out by resort staff and even other tourists.
+There have been reports of sexual assaults at tourist resorts carried out by resort staff and other tourists.

-If you are attacked or robbed, do not resist.
+If you're attacked or robbed, don't resist.
 Criminals are often armed and you could be seriously injured or killed.

-Do not accept rides from unknown individuals at any time or use unofficial taxis as travellers have been robbed and assaulted.
-We recommend you use taxis authorised by the Jamaican United Travellers' Association (JUTA), which can be ordered from the hotel or by a uniformed attendant at the airport.
+Don't accept rides from strangers or use unofficial taxis as travellers have been robbed and assaulted.
+Use taxis authorised by the Jamaican United Travellers' Association (JUTA), which can be ordered from the hotel or by a uniformed attendant at the airport.

 Petty crime, including pickpocketing and bag snatching occurs, particularly in Old Kingston.
-Valuables such as jewellery, handbags, phones and cameras can make you a target for criminals, so minimise the amount that you carry.
+Valuables such as jewellery, handbags, phones and cameras can make you a target for criminals.
+Avoid showing signs of wealth.

-Ensure your accommodation has adequate security, such as guards or security fences, particularly if you are staying in villa-style accommodation.
+Ensure your accommodation has adequate security, such as guards or security fences, particularly in villa-style accommodation.

 Credit card and ATM fraud is increasing in Jamaica.
 Take care when using credit cards at supermarkets and other retail outlets and be aware of your surroundings when using ATMs.
 Keep your credit card in sight when making purchases.

-In the past, violence has occurred in Kingston with little or no warning.
 In Kingston, be alert, take precautions to ensure your safety and comply with instructions from relevant security authorities.
+Violence has occurred in Kingston with little or no warning.

-On 18 January 2018, the Jamaican Government declared a State of Emergency following the outbreak of violence in the parish of St James, including Montego Bay.
+Due to ongoing violence in the parish of St James, including Montego Bay, the Jamaican government has extended a state of emergency until 2 May 2018.
 Expect road closures and travel delays in the area.
-Be alert, avoid demonstrations and follow the advice of local authorities.
+Be alert and follow the advice of local authorities.

 Avoid demonstrations and large public gatherings as they may turn violent, possibly involving the use of firearms.
-Road closures may occur at short notice so plan any journeys in advance and monitor local media for updates.
+Road closures may occur at short notice so plan any journeys in advance.
 Authorities may impose curfews at short notice.
 Monitor local news reports for the latest information.